Statements from Members of the Business Coalition for Equality

 Broadridge Financial Solutions Inc.: “Diversity and inclusion are an integral part of the Broadridge value system.
 We believe an inclusive global workforce that values all types of backgrounds, with different experiences and viewpoints, is critical to help cultivate associate engagement and to respond more effectively to the diverse needs of our clients worldwide.
 The LGBT programs in place at businesses today have created pathways to workplace equality, and we are especially supportive of the proposed amendments to the Equality Act as they will pave those pathways by setting clear, consistent standards to help ensure all employees are treated the same.”

 CA Technologies Inc.: “We all benefit from diverse viewpoints.
 In fact, progressive thinking is a hallmark of the tech industry.
 At CA Technologies, we believe that innovation is a by-product of a diverse workforce — where all are included, supported and celebrated.
 Removing barriers for success is at the heart of what we do.
 We evaluate our practices and policies regularly and de-bias both by designing them to provide equal benefits for everyone.
-This culture of inclusion ultimately translates into better business outcomes for our employees, customers, and shareholders.” - Beth Conway, vice president of Human Resources, CA Technologies.
+This culture of inclusion ultimately translates into better business outcomes for our employees, customers, and shareholders.” - Beth Conway, SVP, People, CA Technologies.

 Cardinal Health Inc.: Cardinal Health appreciates and encourages inclusion.
 We strive to cultivate an environment where our workforce of over 36,000 feels valued, respected and supported.
 As a global healthcare solutions company, we recognize the importance of diversity and believe it includes, in the broadest sense, the diversity of families.
 We are proud to join HRC and other businesses to support passage of the Equality Act.
 Encouraging this inclusive action by our legislators reinforces our emphasis on recruiting and retaining the best talent and strengthens our culture where our employees can bring their whole self to work.